IRS FUNCTIONS CLOSED IN SHUTDOWN

-In anticipation of a lapse in funding, Treasury in late November issued a fiscal year 2019 “Lapsed Appropriations Contingency Plan”, that governs what will happen at the IRS during a government shutdown–but only through December 31st.
+In anticipation of a lapse in funding, Treasury in late November issued a fiscal year 2019 "Lapsed Appropriations Contingency Plan", that governs what will happen at the IRS during a government shutdown--but only through December 31st.
 If the government shutdown continues into 2019, a new plan will have to be formulated.
-The plan covers only a five day shutdown.
+The IRS plan covers only a five day shutdown.
 If a shutdown lasts longer than five business days, the IRS human capital officer will reassess ongoing activities and identify necessary adjustments of expected positions and personnel.
 IRS functions closed in shutdown are spelled out in detail.
+Taxpayers trying to obtain Tax Relief options should consider a Tax Resolution Services firm to cut through the IRS red tape in these situations, as they cut down the time needed to get through to the IRS.
+Back taxes owed by taxpayers can be helped through the IRS Fresh Start Program, but it is advisable to do this with a good Tax Professional who will increase your odds of success.

 The plan identifies 9.946 IRS employees as "excepted/exempt" employees who would not be furloughed.
 The rest of the IRS's 79,868 employees would be furloughed, meaning they will be put on leave of absence without pay, under 5 C.F.
 R. Section 752.402 Certain IRS activities will continue during a shutdown, including activities already funded outside of the Continuing Appropriations Act and activities necessary for safety of human life or protection of government property.
 These activities include continuing to complete and test upcoming filing year programs: processing electronic returns, up to the point of refund, and maintaining criminal law enforcement operations.